ashish-reddy-20-08/spam-ham-detection/README.md

 - In 2014, there are estimated to be 4.1 billion email accounts worldwide, and about 196 billion emails are sent day after day worldwide.
 - Spam is one of the main threats posed to email users.
 - All email flows that were spam in 2013 are 69.6%.
+- Therefore, an effective spam filtering technology is a significant contribution to the sustainability of cyberspace and our society.